AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/manipulate-report-elements/arrange-report-controls.md

 * **Layout Toolbar**

-	The **Layout** toolbar tab enables you to align report controls to each other, change the report element size, change the stacked elements' order, and so on.
+	The **Layout** toolbar tab enables you to align report controls to each other, change the report element's size, change the stacked elements' order, and so on.

 	![](../../../../../images/eurd-win-toolbar-layout-tab.png)